Carrot Sheet Cake

 Ingredients

-A short trip to the grocery store is all you need to grab a few extra essentials to whip up this easy carrot cake.
+A short trip to the grocery store is all you need to grab a few extra essentials to whip up this moist carrot sheet cake.

 See the recipe card below for the exact quantities of each ingredient.